metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       * "Prefixes".
 When using "metadata from titles" or extended metadata, the structure of the works in MusicBrainz is used to infer the structure in the title text, so strings that are repeated between tracks which are part of the same MusicBrainz work will be treated as "higher level".
 This can lead to anomalies if, for instance, the titles are "Work name: Part 1", "Work name: Part 2", "Part" is repeated and so will be treated as part of the parent work name.
 Specifying such words in "Prefixes" will prevent this.

       * "Synonyms".
-These words/phrases will be considered equivalent when comparing work name and title text.
+These words/phrases will be considered equivalent when comparing work name and title text  (or parent and child text).
 Thus if one word/phrase appears in the work name, it and its synonyms will be removed from the title in extending the metadata (subject to the proximity setting above).
 Each entry should be a tuple in the form *(key word/phrase, ...,  equivalent word/phrase)* - no quote marks are necessary.
 Each tuple should be separated by a forward slash - /.
 Tuples may contain multiple synonyms - each item in a tuple will be treated as similar when comparing works/parts and titles.
 The text in tags will be unaltered.
 Spaces and punctuation are permitted, as are regular expressions, but unless entering regex, use backslash \ to escape any regex metacharacters \ ^ $ . | ? * + ( ) [ ] {
       Also escape commas , and forward slashes /.
 Do not enclose strings in quote marks.
 The last member of the tuple should be the canonical form (i.e. the one to which others are converted for comparison) and must be a normal string (not a regex).
 The sequence of synonyms within a tuple may be important, particularly if one synonym is a subset of another - always list the longer one first, as the matching will proceed in the listed order.
 Thus if "nro" and "nr" are synonyms of "no", then list them thus: (nro, nr, no).
 This will ensure that "nro" gets matched to "nro" and not to "nr".

       * "Replacements".
 These are entered in a similar fashion to synonyms.
 The difference is that the last item in a tuple will be used to replace any text in earlier items in the tuple.
 This last element may also be left blank (after the preceding comma) in order to remove any text matching any of the earlier items.